CookieDSEU/EVMHR/README.md

 ### OpenCV

 This project is based on OpenCV4Android 3.1.0, you can download it from [here](https://sourceforge.net/projects/opencvlibrary/files/opencv-android/).
-We only need the native folder, so copy it to the same level beside your app folder.
+We only need the `native` folder, so copy it into `\src\main\cpp`.

 ### NDK